 If there were truth in those words, then this would be the first female execution since he’d been a child—thirty some odd years ago.
 Women could get away with murder—most had.
 With only the rich able to afford a wife and the stillborn rate of female babies on the rise, women were a commodity and everybody wanted one.

 Hudson hated Portal City.
 It was no coincidence that the stronghold of the Elders’ power was in the worst cesspool of humanity.
 Wanted and starving men alike lurked behind every shanty hut waiting to escape to the one place Elder law didn’t reach—Dark Planet.
+Not that Dark Planet was much better, but at least a man could get a decent meal if he was willing to join the Rebellion and fight the alien monsters that lived there.
 But Hudson wasn’t wanted or starving, and since Elder law stated only married men could hold land, this cesspool of humanity was Hudson’s best chance of getting a wife.

 Another body, layered with equal parts dirt and whiskey, jostled him.
 Hudson jostled him back, glad to be head and shoulders above most of the men.
 A murmur rustled through the crowd, and the black crows that feasted off the rotting heads flapped their wings in response.
 A solemn Elder in a long black robe appeared on the platform, an official document in hand—the Judge.
 The Executioner came next, his face lost in the deep hollow of his hood, a powerful ax in both hands.